Runners Knee / ITBS

 Just give us a call!

 This is a pain syndrome that primarily occurs in runners and is therefore also known as runner's knee .
 Additional synonyms include: iliotibial band syndrome (ITBS) or band syndrome, as it affects the iliotibial band.
-The iliotibial band is a strip of fascia (fascia = a band of wide-stretching, tendon-like sleeve over muscles) that supports the musculature on the lateral side of the thigh and runs from the iliac crest downwards to be anchored to the head of the tibia.
+The iliotibial band is a strip of fascia (fascia is a wide, stretching, tendon-like sleeve that covers the muscles) that supports the musculature on the lateral side of the thigh and runs from the iliac crest downwards to anchor at the head of the tibia.

-Pain therefore primarily occurs because the band rubs on the joint protrusion (= epicondyle) of the femur, like a rope on a cliff edge.
-This can lead to overexertion and irritation of the skin on the leg and the bursa mainly in long-distance runners or mountain climbers.
-ITBS occurs particularly frequently after longer periods of running down mountains - it is a pain syndrome, however, that is known to be painful in many long distance runners.
+Pain therefore primarily occurs when the band rubs on the protrusion of the femur joint (epicondyle), like a rope on the edge of a cliff.
+This can lead to overexertion and irritation of the skin on the leg and bursa, mainly in long-distance runners or mountain climbers.
+ITBS occurs particularly frequently after longer periods of running down mountains - it is a syndrome, however, that is known to be painful for many long distance runners.

 ITBS is generally the most frequent cause of pain on the lateral side of the knee.
 It is also widespread in cyclists.